Benohene/pb_majestic_cloding/README.md

 ## Credits

 1. Code Institute Template
    This repository was created using the template provided by Code Institute.
-Also, without the knowledge gained through the coursework, I would not be able to create this site so thank you Code Institute.
+Also, without the knowledge gained through the coursework, I would not have been able to create this site so thank you Code Institute.

 2. Django Documentation
    Thanks to the Django docs which were also used as a step-by-step while going through the project to ensure everything was set up correctly.